marisakaupert/customCurveControllerLibrary/README.md

-My Curve Controller Library is UI made with PyMel, and based off the UI made by Geordie Martinez through his course on https://www.cgcircuit.com/.
+My Curve Controller Library is based off the PyMel UI made by Geordie Martinez through his course on https://www.cgcircuit.com/.
 The UI uses an API to save controllers and adds them to a .json file.
 The user can customize the color and scale of their controls.

 ## To use: ##
 * Download controllerLibUI.py and conGen.py